FRCDashboard/FRCDashboard/README.md

         python3 server.py

+3. If you are able to use node/npm, use the section below labeled "Running dashboard as Application."
+If not, use the section titled "Running dashboard through web browser."

 ### Running dashboard as Application
 The preferred method of using the dashboard is to run it using the [Electron](http://electron.atom.io) framework.
 Your dashboard will be its own application, and will be easy to manipulate.